MajkiiWasTaken/GPush/README.md

 git rebase --abort
 ```

-GitPush intentionally does not attempt to resolve merge conflicts automatically.
+GPush intentionally does not attempt to resolve merge conflicts automatically.

 ---